agustfricke/techconagust.com/src/pages/en/fiber-jwt-authentication.md

 }
 ```

-Now we can test this endpoint, rebuild the code to apply the changes
+Now we can test this endpoint, rebuild the code to apply the changes.

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{